dfgsgwegw/ddfhefd/replit.md

 **UI Component Library**: shadcn/ui components (Radix UI primitives) with Tailwind CSS for styling.
 The design follows a "technical elegance" approach inspired by modern tech companies like Stripe and Linear, with focus on clean layouts and progressive disclosure of information.

 **Routing**: Client-side routing using Wouter, a lightweight React router alternative.
-Routes include Home, Products, Company, Resources, and Updates pages.
+Routes include Home, Products, Company, Resources, Updates, and Pioneer Program pages.

 **State Management**: TanStack Query (React Query) for server state management, API requests, and caching.
 Query client configured with custom fetch functions and error handling.